Portfolio Title

 I've read stuff by/about Anne Bogart, and I find it a bit esoteric.

-William Ball's A Sense of Direction has a great foundation for young directors,
+William Ball's A Sense of Direction was a great foundation for me as a young director,

-and I've picked up a bend toward Meisner's approach to teaching actors (at least as I understand it),
+and I've picked up a bend toward Meisner's approach to actors (at least as I understand it).

 I like Shakespeare and am drawn to Greek tragedy